-Seven Certified Public Accountants; five auditors who passed the CPA exams; three others.
+Seven Certified Public Accountants; 13 others.

-3. Reasons for Adoption of Current Corporate Governance System Updated!
+3. Reasons for Adoption of Current Corporate Governance System

 Following a resolution at the 46th Ordinary General Meeting of Shareholders held on March 26, 2016, the company transitioned to become "a company with an Audit and Supervisory Committee" (as per law) and appointed three directors (including two outside directors) to serve on the committee.
 The company considers that by granting voting rights to these directors on the Board of Directors its audit and supervisory functions are strengthened.
 In addition, it considers that increasing the ratio of outside directors on the Board of Directors and improving the transparency and validity of management will further enhance corporate value.